shiftlab/contentful-react-ui-extension/README.md

-# Contentful Backlink UI Extension
+# React-Based Contentful UI Extension

+This is a boilerplate for React-based UI Extensions.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).